 My GM Rewards

 GM maintains another loyalty program called “My GM Rewards.”
 Through it you can earn rewards points for dealership purchases: service, repairs, and, in some cases, OnStar and Sirius XM subscriptions.
 If you enroll in this program before you sign up for the BuyPower card, you can earn 5,000 bonus points.
-You can then combine those points with the points you earn with your BuyPower card.
+You can redeem these points and your card rewards together for bigger discounts.

 Keep in mind, though, that the points you earn with My GM Rewards don’t have the same value as the rewards you earn with the BuyPower card even though you can combine them.
 For example, you can redeem 3,000 points for one month of GM Remote Access, which costs $14.99 per month.
 The cash value of My GM Rewards points is around 0.5 cents per point, which is half the 1 cent GM BuyPower Earnings are worth.
 (We consider 1 cent per point to be the benchmark of a good rewards redemption rate.)